riverbed/Riverbed-Community-Toolkit/106-opentelemetry-autoinstrumentation-java-app/README.md

 ### How to launch myapp.jar with automatic instrumentation and multiple exporters?

 Here is a sample in Bash that shows how to run a java app (myapp.jar) with OpenTelemetry automatic instrumentation and multiple exporters: logging on the console, otlp-grpc and jaeger.
 In this example the jaeger and otlp-grpc OpenTelemetry endpoints are running on the localhost.
+OpenTelemetry exporters are configured using environment variables.
+The automatic instrumentation will be downloaded ([opentelemetry-javaagent.jar](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/download/v1.12.1/opentelemetry-javaagent.jar) and injected using the JAVA_TOOL_OPTIONS environment variable.

 ```bash
 # Configure OpenTelemetry instrumentation (OTEL_TRACES_EXPORTER default is "OTLP")